deejaygraham/deejaygraham.github.io/resume.markdown

 projects  in  differing  stages  of  development,  I  delivered  business  critical  ERP solutions to customers throughout UK and Europe.
 Customers included Coloplast A/S, Johnson-Matthey, JCB, Vodafone and Coca-Cola.

+Managing a number of concurrent projects in differing stages of development.
+Delivering business critical solutions to customers throughout UK and Europe, including Coloplast A/S, Johnson-Matthey, JCB, Vodafone and Coca-Cola.

+Responsible for the specification, analysis and design of applications using Visual C++ and Visual Basic for Windows 2000 and Windows CE devices.
+Projects included remote data capture, interfacing with many different warehouse and product systems and mobile computing technologies.

+C++ Developer / Team Lead
+Edit
+Select from a list of options
+North East Electronics
+November 1995 – December 2001 (6 years 2 months)

+Development of several commercial applications for the industrial motion control sector.
+Leading a team of 3-5 developers from project inception to delivery using c++, STL and MFC.

 ## Education
 ### ILM Introductory Certificate in First-Line Management